Helping parents & carers to support optimal Infant mental health development & promote healthy parent-infant relationships

 The relationship between parents or carers and infants has a profound, lifelong impact and I believe passionately in supporting families to optimise this relationship as early on in life as possible.

-• Creating a trusting therapeutic relationship where experiences, thoughts and feelings can be shared and understood.
+• Creating a therapeutic relationship where experiences, thoughts and feelings can be shared and understood.
+This may include thinking about experiences, thoughts and feelings that perhaps we hadn’t previously been aware of.

-• Making links between current and past experiences to make sense of any presenting difficulties.
+• Making links between current and past experiences to make sense of any difficulties you are having.

-• Developing an understanding of the factors that contribute towards difficulties, and the strengths that can be used to help overcome them.
+• Developing an understanding of the factors that contribute towards possible difficulties, and the strengths that can then be used to help overcome these difficulties.

-• Observing and understanding parenting behaviour and how this impacts on the parent-infant relationship, the baby and their development.
+• Observing and understanding parenting behaviour and how this impacts on the parent-infant relationship and baby.

 Testimonials